keep-starknet-strange/madara/docs/rpc-contribution.md

 Integration tests are located in the `tests` folder, and are written in typescript.
 They are executed using `mocha` and `chai`.
-We use `starknet.js` to interact with the blockchain and test compatbility with Starknet's tooling.
+We use `starknet.js` to interact with the blockchain and test compatibility with Starknet's tooling.

 You can find the documentation on this [link](https://www.starknetjs.com/docs/api/provider/rpcprovider/).